Whenever I talk to people about their dream vacations, the topic almost always turns to Italy.

 Step 3: Other Travel Expenses

 Like with any trip, a vacation to Italy will be full of the unexpected.
 You’ll take trains, eat good food, and spend a lot of time exploring.
 These costs can add up, in addition to any initial travel that your points didn’t cover.
 That’s why it’s a great idea to have a credit card or two with flexible redemptions.
-That’s where the Capital One Venture really comes in handy.
+That’s where the Capital One® Venture® Rewards Credit Card really comes in handy.

 This would be the perfect card to cover cab fares, train tickets, Airbnb stays, taxes and fees, and any other expenses that aren’t accounted for by other points.
-The current offer is 50,000 bonus miles when you spend $3,000 in the first three months, and the $95 annual fee is waived the first year.
-You’d earn 6,000 miles by meeting the early spending bonus, so you’d have a total of $560 in travel expense credits.
+The current offer is 100,000 Miles when you spend $20,000 on purchases in the first 12 months from account opening, or you can still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months. $95 annual fee applies.
+You’d earn 6,000 miles by meeting the smaller early spending bonus, so you’d have a total of $560 in travel expense credits.
 If both people get the card, that’s $1,120!
 These can be redeemed for any amount, making them the perfect flexible solution.

 I love having flexibility in a credit card, especially when it helps you cover the unexpected.
 There’s nothing worse than thinking you’re taking a “budget” vacation, only to have a bunch of small expenses add up and cost you hundreds of dollars.
 This card can help prevent that and keep your trip fun and cheap!